Early Childhood Resource Center

 About the DEEC

 The Massachusetts Department of Early Education and Care (DEEC) was created in 2005 in an effort to better focus state resources on young children in need of high-quality childcare and early education opportunities.
 The DEEC focuses on supporting both families and early childhood care providers in order to meet this goal.
-There are four ECRC’s spread throughout Massachusetts.
-The other three are:
+There are three ECRC’s spread throughout Massachusetts.
+The other two are:

 Cape & Islands Area: